 Learning how to write a thriller can be daunting, but it doesn’t have to be stressful.
 Follow these steps and use these tips to write a thriller with no hesitation.

-Thrillers aren’t for everyone, but they sure can be fun to write.
+Thrillers aren’t for everyone, but they sure are fun to write.
 And while some avoid them, the genre has a dedicated fanbase.
-Those who love thrillers, love thrillers and will want to get their hands on all the good stuff they can - including your next bestseller!
+Those who love thrillers, love thrillers and will want to get their hands on all the good stuff they can – including your next bestseller novel!